29347/Luanr-lander-sim/README.md

 A physics-based simulation of a lunar module landing on the Moon using PID-controlled autopilot, written in C++.
 ## Inspiration
-I saw a guy on youtube simulate an entire solar system.
+I saw a guy on youtube simulate an entire solar system using C++.
 That was the inspiration and the goal for me.

 ## Overview